-- If just one heating circuit is web connected, use plug 96.
-See page 26 - If several heating circuits (max.
-3) are web connected, all contacts are connected at EM-EA1 extension (DIO electronics module).
+- If just one heating circuit is hooked up, use connection at plug 96: See page 26. - If several heating circuits (max.
+3) are hooked up, connect all contacts at EM-EA1 extension (DIO electronics module) to subscriber no. 1 (rotary switch = 1).